 LendEdu has a great site to see where the gender pay gap has been shrinking the fastest over the last decade.
 Data was used from the 2010 and 2018 U.S. Census Bureau.
 You can view the change in the gender pay gap Nationwide, by State or by City.
 Click here to check it out.

 To file a claim under Title VII, you must first file a complaint with the Equal Employment Opportunity Commission (EEOC).
 To file a claim under the Colorado Anti Discrimination Act, you must file a complaint with the Colorado Civil Rights Division (CCRD).
 However, Title VII only applies to employers with more than 15 employees.
 If you work for a small employer, you may need to file with the CCRD.
 Colorado’s Anti-Discrimination Act covers all employers, regardless of size.

-To file a claim under the federal Equal Pay Act or Colorado’s Equal Pay Act, you don’t have to first file a claim with the EEOC or CCRD.
+To file a claim under the federal Equal Pay Act or Colorado’s Equal Pay Act, you are not required to file a claim with the EEOC or CCRD before going to court.
 You can file suit in court within two years of the alleged discriminatory compensation or three years for an employer’s intentional violation of the federal Equal Pay Act.